WhaleConnect/whaleconnect/docs/usage.md

 Select the "Bluetooth" tab in the window, then click "Connect" next to the device you want to connect to.
 This will open a new window.
 You have two options to connect to the device: through SDP or manually.

 > [!IMPORTANT]
-> This list of devices is populated from your computer's paired devices: you must first pair a device before connecting to it in NST.
+> This list of devices is populated from your computer's paired devices: you must first pair a device before connecting to it in WhaleConnect.

 #### Service Discovery Protocol (SDP)